Kwakéa: History

 The islet was once settled by migrants from nearby Mota.

 In addition, the anthropologist Robert Codrington spoke of an earlier migration of Polynesians from Tonga sometime during the first half of the 19th century, around 50 years before he wrote his work on Melanesian languages in 1885.
-However, they were forced to leave after a series of quarrels with the native Melanesians and when they tried to return a year later, they were attacked and were driven off.
+However, they were forced to leave after a series of quarrels with the native Melanesians and when they tried to return a year later, they were attacked and driven off.

 In the mid-1890s, English settlers Frank and Alice Whitford purchased the island from the native title owners, who were from Mota.
-The Whitfords created palm plantations, but a hurricane on November 25, 1939, wiped out the island, and nothing was ever redeveloped.
-The only thing that remains is the Whitford family cemetery.
+The Whitfords created coconut plantations, and lived on the island until the mid 1940’s.
+The Whitfield family cemetery remains on the island till today.

+The island is now owned by the Kerr family, who renewed the lease with the traditional custodian owners in 2008.
+It has been developed into a private island resort for tourism.